Proof-of-Learning is Currently More Broken Than You Think: Efficient Verification of Valid Proofs

 \begin{lemma} Verifying $\mathbb{S}$ is equivalent to verifying all the training updates. \end{lemma} \begin{proof} When verifying $\mathbb{S}$, if all the updates pass, \ie $||g_j - g'_j|| < \delta_j$ $\forall g_j \in \mathbb{S}$, then by Definition~\ref{def:subset}, there does not exist any $g_i$ such that $||g_i - g'_i|| > \delta_i$ in the entire sequence of training updates.
 On the other hand, if at least one update in the representative subset did not pass, then the proof should be rejected as it captures another update in the entire sequence that will not pass verification. \end{proof}

-{Selecting a representative subset, however, is a difficult problem.
-It is} equivalent to finding model updates that (a) are necessary for achieving the final model state, or (b) would not exist if previous updates were not computed correctly.
-Researchers who study optimizers for DNNs have expended significant effort in studying questions along this line, but it still remains an open problem.
-Nonetheless, we may leverage this definition to infer properties that an optimal selection mechanism (\ie one that is able to select the smallest representative subset) would possess. {Based on Definition~\ref{def:subset}, the representative subset must contain individual updates that can be used to infer the validity of some other updates not in the subset.
-This means that the metric used to select such updates must be a function of multiple training updates and take relations between updates into consideration}.
-Thus, we believe the selection mechanism for the top-$Q$ verification approach proposed in~\cite{jia2021proof} does not satisfy Assumption~\ref{assum:represent}; it only considers the norm of individual training updates.
-This results in concrete {attacks---we} instantiate one in \S~\ref{ssec:efficient_verification} to show how an adversary may create a subset of updates which seems to be valid, ergo forcing their verification (leaving the other invalid updates in the spoof untouched).
-Lastly, based on our findings, we frame the following open questions:
+\looseness=-1 Selecting a representative subset is, however, difficult.
+It is equivalent to finding model updates that (a) are necessary for achieving the final model state{;} or (b) would not exist if previous updates were not computed correctly.
+Researchers who study optimizers for DNNs have expended significant effort in studying similar questions, but it still remains an open problem.
+Nonetheless, we may leverage this definition to infer properties that an optimal selection mechanism (\ie one that is able to select the smallest representative subset) would possess.
+Based on Definition~\ref{def:subset}, the representative subset must contain individual updates that can be used to infer the validity of some other updates not in the subset.
+This means that the metric used to select such updates must be a function of multiple training updates and take into account the relationships between updates.
+Thus, we believe the selection mechanism for the top-$Q$ verification approach proposed by \jia does not satisfy Assumption~\ref{assum:represent}.
+It only considers the norm of individual training updates (in isolation).
+This results in concrete attacks---we instantiate one in Section~\ref{ssec:efficient_verification} showing how an adversary may create a subset of updates that seems to be valid, ergo forcing the verifier to perform verification on the valid updates but leaving the other invalid updates in the spoof untouched.
+Based on our findings, we frame the following open questions:

-So far, we have provided a systematic assessment of the desiderata of proof {verification to correctly and robustly play its role in verifying validity of proofs}; violations of these desiderata may result in spoofs passing verification.
-In \S~\ref{sec:fundamentals_revisited}, we empirically validate our claims by introducing new attacks.
+So far, we have provided a systematic assessment of the desiderata of proof verification to correctly and robustly play its role in verifying proofs.
+Violations of these desiderata may result in spoofs passing verification.
+In Section~\ref{sec:fundamentals_revisited}, we empirically validate our claims by introducing new attacks.
+Before this exposition, we first focus on understanding the power an adversary has for spoofing given our threat model of Section~\ref{subsec:threat_model}.